Michael Lang (footballer, born 1998)

-Michael Lang (born 4 July 1998) is an Austrian professional footballer who plays for Grazer AK as a defender.
+Michael Lang (born 4 July 1998) is an Austrian professional footballer who plays for Austria Klagenfurt as a defender.

 Club career

 Lang made his Austrian Football First League debut for SC Austria Lustenau on 4 August 2017 in a game against SC Wiener Neustadt.

 On 22 June 2021, he moved to SKN St. Pölten on a two-year contract.

+On 4 February 2025, Lang returned to Kapfenberger SV on loan.

+On 7 August 2025, Lang signed for Austria Klagenfurt.